 NIE\’s Findings

 The NIE judged with high confidence that Iran halted a nuclear weapons program in Fall, 2003 and implies that a political decision would more effectively induce the Iranian leadership to stop their nuclear energy program than a military option.
-The document then suggests that17June08SB Iran will respond favorably to a “combination of threats of intensified international scrutiny and pressures, along with opportunities…,” to gain certain carrots.
+The document then suggests that Iran will respond favorably to a “combination of threats of intensified international scrutiny and pressures, along with opportunities…,” to gain certain carrots.
 The Bush Administration uses this conclusion to: save face and justify the current policy of stepped up pressure on Iran in the UNSC; continue a hard-line stance on Iran; and accede to the possibility of talks only after Iran ceases uranium enrichment activities.
 This explains why President Bush and Congress continue to stay the course on Iran, in spite of the intelligence community\’s judgment that Iran is not developing a weapons program.

 NIE Misses